Reading is one of my favorite hobbies. This page lists all the books that I have finished reading in between 2001 and 2009.

 Started: Oct 21 2001 Finished: Oct 22 2001

-by Umberto Eco (2003)
+Baudolinoby Umberto Eco (2003)

-My review: Ho sempre amato i libri di Umberto Eco, e ho particolarmente amato questo libro.
+Ho sempre amato i libri di Umberto Eco, e ho particolarmente amato questo libro.
 In questo libro il protagonista (Baudolino, nato contadino e arrivato ad essere figlio di Barbarossa) e' narratore, risultando in uno stile ben diverso dallo scolastico ed erudito parlare dell'Eco dei libri precedenti.
-Il risultato e' piu' facilmente fruibile, piu' scorrevole, ma sempre storicamente accurato e affascinante. (★★★★)
+Il risultato e' piu' facilmente fruibile, piu' scorrevole, ma sempre storicamente accurato e affascinante.

 Started: Sep 23 2001 Finished: Oct 13 2001

-The Turn of the Screw
+The Turn of the Screwby Henry James (1994)

-My review: I was in Milan when I realized that I have forgotten the book I was reading (Baudolino) at home.
+I was in Milan when I realized that I have forgotten the book I was reading (Baudolino) at home.
 I went to Feltrinelli and I bought this book.
 I have studied Henry James in high school, but my teacher did not spend any time on this book.
 It is a typical gothic novel, nothing too original about it.
 I did not like it too much because of the author style.
-Thomas Hardy was right when he wrote that "[H. James says] nothing in infinite sentences". (★★★)
+Thomas Hardy was right when he wrote that "[H. James says] nothing in infinite sentences".

 Started: Oct 07 2001 Finished: Oct 12 2001

-My review: I was quite eager to meet again the characters I loved so much when I was a kid.
+I was quite eager to meet again the characters I loved so much when I was a kid.
 I was slightly disappointed by the new generation of heroes, that failed to fascinate me as much as the previous one did.
-This said, this collection of short stories is entertaining and worth reading for all the Dragonlance fans. (★★★)
+This said, this collection of short stories is entertaining and worth reading for all the Dragonlance fans.

 Started: Sep 20 2001 Finished: Sep 24 2001

-Test of the Twins (Dragonlance: Legends, #3)
+Test of the Twins (Dragonlance: Legends, #3)by Margaret Weis

 Number of times I read it: 2